sefop/sefop-training-hub/guides/brownfield-adoption-guide.md

 ### Know your terrain

-1. **Check your structural position before you start.** A supportive manager will help a lot when making changes, make sure you have some support before you start refactoring.
+1. **Check your position before you start.** A supportive manager will help a lot when investing in refactoring.
+Make sure you have some support before you start.
 2. **Watch for shifts in who the team defers to.** A departure or new hire can change informal authority — recognize the opening rather than assuming only your effort moved things.
 3. **Report quality and throughput together.** Showing that speed didn't drop is what defuses the belief that good practice and delivery pace trade off against each other.
-Make sure the key milestones of the project are being delivered ideally.
+Make sure the key milestones of the project are being delivered on schedule.
 4. **Expect old habits under pressure, not their disappearance.** The realistic goal is a changed default, not the permanent elimination of shortcuts.